prefix-dev/rattler-build/docs/recipe_file.md

 filename is relative to the source or recipe directory.
 The value can be a single filename or a YAML list for multiple license files.
 Values can also point to directories with license information.
-Directory entries must end with a `/` suffix (this is to lessen unintentional inclusion of non-license files; all of the directory's contents will be unconditionally and recursively added).
+Directory entries must end with a `/` suffix (this is to lessen unintentional inclusion of non-license files; all the directory's contents will be unconditionally and recursively added).

 ```yaml
 about: